"What are all of these uppity, fancy-ass people talking about, though?"

 Luxemburgism: A branch of Marxism associated with Rosa Luxemburg, a leading figure in the German revolution of 1919.
 Notable concepts include Revolutionary Spontaneity, emphasis on low-level democracy, the mass-strike, opposition to reformism, and criticism of Bolshevism.

 Left-Communism: A range of Communist viewpoints held by the Communist Left, which criticizes the political ideas and practices espoused by Bolsheviks, Marxist-Leninists, Anarchists, and Social Democrats.
-Proponents of Left Communism include Amadeo Bordiga (Italian tradition), Herman Gorter, Anton Pannekoek (Dutch tradition).
+Proponents of Left Communism include Amadeo Bordiga (Italian tradition), Herman Gorter, and Anton Pannekoek (Dutch tradition).
 Left Communists assert positions which they regard as more authentically Marxist and proletarian than other traditions.

 Council Communism: A type of Socialism that rejects vanguardism and democratic centralism, opposes the state, and advocates workers councils as the basis for dismantling the class state.